Artist

 1888–1900

-The Nabis, a tightly knit band of fin-de-siècle Parisian painters were active in the short time period of 1888-1900.
-Part of the wider Symbolist movement, and active at the dawn of Sigmund Freud’s theories on the subconscious, the Nabis, or ‘the Prophets’, sought to elevate Impressionism by shifting its focus from perception to the realm of sensation.
+The Nabis were a tightly knit band of fin-de-siècle Parisian painters, active during the years of 1888 to 1900.
+Part of the wider Symbolist movement, and working at the dawn of Freud’s theories on the subconscious, they sought to carry Impressionism beyond perception and into the realm of pure sensation.

 Read more